Efficient Information Retrieval for Sensing via Continuous Measurement: Introduction

-In this manuscript, we overcome this challenge by proposing and developing a novel continuous measurement scheme that establishes a \emph{universal} scheme for achieving the optimal precision (i.e., the quantum Cram\'er-Rao limit) for continuous-measurement based sensing.
-In stark contrast to conventional (time-local) continuous measurement, our scheme features temporally quasi-local, finitely correlated measurement bases as captured by MPS structures.
-Such a measurement scheme can be implemented naturally by harnessing the features of quantum optical driven-dissipative dynamics---dependent on the dynamics of the open system, the environment can be mapped from an product (e.g., vacuum) input state to a specific MPS output, and vice versa.
-Given a driven-dissipative quantum sensor, we can couple its emission field to an auxiliary driven-dissipative system, which we call a \emph{quantum decoder} module, as illustrated in Fig.~\ref{fig:fig1}(a).
-Dependent on its driven-dissipative evolution, the decoder `decodes' specific input MPSs into simple product states as its output field.
-Conventional time-local continuous measurement at its output therefore accomplishes the measurement of its input, i.e., the emission field of the sensor, in temporally finite-range correlated MPS bases.
-We emphasize that such correlation originates from the driven-dissipative quantum evolution of the decoder, in stark contrast to the correlation built upon local measurement with classical feedforward(feedback).
+In this manuscript, we overcome this challenge by proposing and developing a novel continuous measurement scheme that establishes a \emph{universal} strategy for achieving the QCRB for generic continuous-measurement based sensors---which can be nonlinear and even non-stationary (e.g., subjected to time-dependent driving).
+Our solution is inspired by the intimate relation between the emission field of generic driven-dissipative emitters and the concept of matrix product states (MPSs)~\cite{RevModPhys.93.045003,PhysRevLett.95.110503,PhysRevLett.105.260401,PhysRevLett.116.093601}---in stark contrast to conventional time-local continuous measurement, our scheme features projective measurement in a temporally \emph{quasi-local}, finitely correlated basis as captured by MPS structures.
+Such a measurement scheme can be implemented naturally by harnessing the features of quantum optical driven-dissipative dynamics---dependent on the dynamics of the open system, the environment can be mapped from a product (e.g., vacuum) input state to a specific MPS output, and vice versa.
+Given a generic driven-dissipative quantum sensor, as described by the parameter-encoded (potentially time-dependent) Hamiltonian $H_{\rm S}(\theta,t)$ and jump operator $J_{\rm S}(\theta,t)$, cf. Fig.~\ref{fig:fig1}(a), we can couple its emission field to an auxiliary driven-dissipative system, as illustrated in Fig.~\ref{fig:fig1}(c), {which we call a \emph{quantum decoder} module by drawing analogies to unitary decoding in optimal Ramsey interferometry~\cite{PhysRevX.11.041045,Marciniak:2022aa}}.
+Dependent on its driven-dissipative evolution, as governed by its Hamiltonian $H_{\rm D}$ and jump operator $J_{\rm D}$, the decoder `decodes' specific input MPSs into simple product (e.g., vacuum) state as its output.
+Such possibilities was first explored in Ref.~\cite{Stannigel_2012} to construct coherent quantum absorbers of time-stationary emitters for dissipative phase engineering~\cite{PhysRevLett.113.237203,PhysRevA.91.042116}.
+Here, we expand upon them to encompass also time-dependent scenarios as pertinent to sensing, by exploiting general \emph{time reversal transformation} of quantum optical input-output channels.
+Remarkably, as we establish below, such a transformation is described mathematically by changing the canonical form of MPSs~\cite{RevModPhys.93.045003}.
+As a result of decoding, photon counting at the decoder output accomplishes projective measurement of its input, i.e., the emission field of the sensor, in temporally finite-range correlated MPS basis.
+We emphasize that such correlation originates from the driven-dissipative quantum evolution of the decoder, in stark contrast to the correlation built upon time-local measurement with classical feedforward (feedback).